justeeson/cse3902/SuperMario/README.txt

 This warning can be ignored because Game1.graphics must be assigned to in order for the game to run, but it is not used after assignment

+3. CA1814	'Mario.StateArray' is a multidimensional array.
+Replace it with a jagged array if possible.

+This warning showned up since we used multidimensional array, instead of jagged array.
+The reason we didnt change the multidimensional array is it store linearly in the memory, which allow easier access and easier to modify.
+Jagged array which is an array of array, which is not easy to modify and take mutli blocks of memory.
+The Reason Visual Studio suggest to change to jagged array is it will improve preference.

 Keybindings: